 It is a process you have to learn, and you need to work on it every day, even after the course, in order to succeed

-Having spoken to Live by phone, my partner and I decided that we wanted to take the chance and test this out.
+Having spoken to the LP-practitioner by phone, my partner and I decided that we wanted to take the chance and test this out.
 We had nothing to lose, we felt.
 Last November we attended a Lightning Process course.
 I learnt about the connection between the brain and the body; that one can “train” the brain to alter sickness patterns that have got stuck; that one can get out of ME!
 I know this is hard to understand – I found it hard, too.
 It is a process you have to learn, and you need to work on it every day, even after the course, in order to succeed.
 I did.
 It wasn’t easy, but I had made up my mind to do anything to succeed.
 It is awfully demanding when you are seriously ill, but it is well worth the effort!